 After you’ve decided how many miles you want to use, click “Redeem.“

 That’s it!
 You should then see a confirmation number and a message below the transaction telling you that you’ve successfully redeemed miles.
 You’ll also get an email confirmation.

-To be approved for either of these cards, Capital One says you’ll need “excellent credit.”
+Both cards earn 2 Capital One miles per dollar on all purchases, and come with a $95 annual fee.
+To be approved for either of these cards, Capital One says you’ll need excellent credit.
 They describe excellent credit to be anyone who has:

 - Never declared bankruptcy or defaulted on a loan